Skip to main content

 April 2022 – Michael wrote to Defra to raise residents’ considerable ongoing concerns relating to noise and air pollution emanating from the junction.
 He explained the importance of finding a feasible solution, especially in light of the previous proposed solutions which have been pursued to little avail, including resurfacing the motorway and planting trees along the noise hotspots.
 Whilst Defra’s Noise Mapping process is undertaken every five years, with the next exercise scheduled in 2024, Michael asked what mechanisms exist to allow an area to be monitored outside of the usual schedule.
 He has not yet received a response but will be sure to share any news once received.

 June 2022 – Having chased for further news, Michael received the below response from National Highways regarding the completion of its validation exercise.
 As you will read, the response disappointingly offered limited progress.
 Consequently, Michael then sought a meeting with the Cabinet Member for Transport at Surrey County Council, Cllr Matt Furniss, so that they could discuss how best to proceed.
 This meeting took place on 24 June, and it was agreed that they would write again, jointly, to Nicola Bell at National Highways, to offer an update on the continuing deterioration of the situation at the junction and to call once more for further action.
-Michael will also be raising the issues with colleagues in the Department for Transport and will continue to update affected constituents.
+Michael also raised the issues with colleagues in the Department for Transport and promised to continue to update affected constituents.

 Lay-by in Bagshot